 These are just a few tips for healthy eating.
 For more information, be sure to check out the resources at the end of this article or talk to a doctor or nutritionist.
 Some of the individuals you support may need to follow special diets because of their disabilities or chronic diseases (such as diabetes).
 Always ask an individual’s doctor before making any changes in his or her diet.

 Another great way to stay healthy is to add physical activity into daily life.
-By becoming more physically active, the individuals you support will lower their chances of developing many types of illnesses.
+By becoming more physically active, the individuals who you support will lower their chances of developing many types of illnesses.

 You can encourage individuals to be more physically active and support people to find out which activities will fit into their lifestyles.
-Some of the individuals you support may need additional attention as they work to add physical activity into their lives.
+Some of the individuals who you support may need additional attention as they work to add physical activity into their lives.
 For example, a person with cerebral palsy or another developmental disability that makes moving difficult may find it hard to include exercise in her life.
 This does not mean that this person cannot make healthy lifestyle choices.
 It simply means that she will need extra support from you, her family, and her friends.

 For instance, you could help this individual learn about exercises that she can do in bed or while sitting in a wheelchair.
 Doctors and other health care professionals can also assist individuals in making an enjoyable exercise plan that is appropriate for their current levels of fitness.
 Physical therapists are able to demonstrate ways to adapt exercises based on the person’s physical capacity; considering range of motion, strength, balance, and cardiac health.